Critical Care New Zealand Job Fair - Sydney

 From Olympian to medical doctor: How Dr Jana Pittman made the ultimate career transition

-Also hear from Dr Kerry Benson-Cooper - Medical Director, Adult Medical, Auckland City Hospital, NZ
+We also heard from Dr Kerry Benson-Cooper - Medical Director, Adult Medical, Auckland City Hospital, NZ

 Kerry is an Intensivist at the Department of Critical Care Medicine at Te Toka Tumai Auckland, the tertiary centre for liver transplant and trauma in the northern region.
 The DCCM also cares for renal transplant, neurosurgical critical care patients and general adult ICU patients.